lebpac/lebpac.github.io/halloween.md

 To make this event a haunting success, we’re officially looking for volunteers!

 All available roles are listed on the sign-up sheet.
-We’re especially looking to fill the team lead positions  as soon as possible, as some may require prep ahead of time.
+We’re especially looking to fill the zone lead positions  as soon as possible, as some may require prep ahead of time.

 {% include link.html link="https://docs.google.com/spreadsheets/d/1ojpqCsDDMo40Jh3OfSJ5LGsXQRVm3UJY/edit" text="🎃 Volunteer for the Halloween Haunt" %}